That’s right. More money you have to spend on that beautiful new home you just bought.

 Now some data.

-A Leger survey from January 2021 revealed that in the last year, more than 80% of Quebec renovation and construction companies have faced slowed delivery or transit times and reduced supplier inventory.
+A Leger survey from January 2021 revealed that more than 80% of Quebec renovation and construction companies have faced slowed delivery or transit times and reduced supplier inventory.

 So the stock is coming in low and slow.